 1.5.3a Do you set annual export quotas?
 Yes No If 'Yes', do you set quotas based on population survey, or by other means?
-Please specify, for each species, how quotas are set: INU ⊠ Other, Species Name (scientific) Population Survey? please specify 1.5.3b Have annual export quotas been set at levels which will ensure sustainable production and consumption?
-If 'Yes', please describe how this fits into your non-detriment Yes No t finding process:
+Please specify, for each species, how quotas are set: Other.
+Population please Species Name (scientific) Survey? specify 1.5.3b Have annual export quotas been set at levels which will Yes ensure sustainable production and consumption?
+No If 'Yes', please describe how this fits into your non-detriment finding process:

-Objective 1.6 Parties cooperate in managing shared wildlife resources.
-Aichi Target 4, Target 5, Target 6, Target 7, Target 10, Target 12 and Target 19.
-Indicator 1.6.1 : The number of bilateral and multilateral agreements that specifically provide for co- management of shared CITES listed species by range States. a(If your country a signatory to any bilateral and/or multilateral greements for co-management of shared species?Yes  No 🗌 'Yes', please provide brief details, including the names of the agreements, and which other puntries are involved: Eritrea is signatory to The Indian Ocean -South-East Asian OSEA) Marine Turtle and Dugong agreements
+- Objective 1.6 Parties cooperate in managing shared wildlife resources.
+Aichi Target 4, Target 5, Target 6, Target 7, Target 10, Target 12 and Target 19. - Indicator 1.6.1: The number of bilateral and multilateral agreements that specifically provide for comanagement of shared CITES listed species by range States.

+1.6.1a Is your country a signatory to any bilateral and/or multilateral agreements for co-management of shared species?
+Yes 🗌 No 🗌 If 'Yes', please provide brief details, including the names of the agreements, an d which other countries are involved: